 - On-call services 37 weeks - 42 weeks of pregnancy.

 - COMPLEMENTARY registration for three of our CORE classes > Preparing for Hospital Birth, Giving Birth with Confidence and Your Amazing Newborn (value $287)

 - Two prenatal visits, at least one hour in length, to discuss and plan for your birth.
 This typically includes a discussion of your hopes and expectations of your birthing experience, assistance with creating your birth plan, a baby care class, and a review of common challenges during postpartum.
 We will structure this time to meet your needs.

 - Birth support beginning whenever you need it: in your home, at the hospital, or at a birth center.

 - Continuous informational, emotional, and physical support from the time your labor begins until your baby is born.
 We can incorporate yoga, massage, aromatherpy, visualization, and expertise in movement during your labor.

 - One to two hours of immediate postpartum support to assist with the initial transition and breastfeeding.

 - Suggestions for helpful resources locally, on line, and at the library or book store, to aid you in making informed choices surrounding your pregnancy, birth, and parenting.
 This includes online and real life support groups and playgroups.

-- One postpartum visit with a Certified Breastfeeding Educator / Lactation Counselor / Breastfeeding Specialist if needed.
+- One postpartum visit with a Certified Breastfeeding Educator / Lactation Counselor / Breastfeeding Specialist / Lactation Consultant if needed.

-- One postpartum visit within one week of the birth in your home and one six week postpartum visit in our office.
+- One postpartum visit within the first few weeks following the birth in your home or in our office.